zhengyup/tp/docs/DeveloperGuide.md

 **Aspect: How history is implemented:**

 * **Alternative 1:** Using a list and pointer to implement version control
-    * Pros: Will allow for more features redo command
+    * Pros: Will allow for more features command
     * Cons: Uses more memory than a stack, as saved states are still stored after undo.

 * **Alternative 2:** Store the complementary command for each action in the stack